Simulating Roman+Gaia Combined Astrometry, Parallaxes, and Proper Motions: Conclusions

 \section{Conclusions}

-We have created a realistic simulation tool that combines \gaia\, with \rst\, to predict uncertainties in position, parallax, and PM as a function of magnitude given a user-provided \rst\, observing strategy (Sections \ref{sec:math} \& \ref{sec:methods}, Figure \ref{fig:example_gaia+roman_astrometry}).
-This tool is actively being used by multiple groups writing \rst\, proposals to ensure that various astrometric thresholds for scientific goals are being met. \href{https://github.com/KevinMcK95/gaia_roman_astrometry}{Our code is publicly available} with additional \texttt{Jupyter} notebooks providing tutorials for its use.
+We have created a realistic simulation tool that combines \gaia\, with \rst\, to predict uncertainties in position, parallax, and PM as a function of magnitude given a user-provided \rst\, observing strategy (Sections \ref{sec:math} \& \ref{sec:methods}, Figure \ref{fig:example_gaia+roman_astrometry}). \kam{The statistics at the heart of our tool can easily be generalized to include astrometric positions from other surveys and datasets.} This tool is actively being used by multiple groups writing \rst\, proposals to ensure that various astrometric thresholds for scientific goals are being met. \href{https://github.com/KevinMcK95/gaia_roman_astrometry}{Our code is publicly available} with additional \texttt{Jupyter} notebooks providing tutorials for its use.
 In this work, we have simulated the core surveys of the Roman mission (Section~\ref{sec:applications}): GPS, HLTDS, GBTDS, and HLWAS.
 We predict that the HLTDS and GBTDS will provide high quality parallaxes and PMs to much fainter magnitudes than \gaia\, alone will ever see (Figures~\ref{fig:HLTDS_astrometry_errs} to \ref{fig:GBTDS_distance_frac_errs}).
 We also find that the astrometric quality of the HLWAS is extremely dependent upon the final selected observing strategy (Section~\ref{sec:hlwas} and Figure~\ref{fig:HLWAS_medium_astrometry_errs}).
 We show that choosing a \rst\, baseline of 6 months for HLWAS leads to almost useless PM uncertainties ($>100$~mas/yr) for $G>21.5$~mag, while collecting observations over 4.5 years results in PMs that are 1000 times more precise.
 It is our strongest desire that the committees in charge of the \rst\, timeline considers the results of these simulations when designing the final schedule.

 Future work could explore techniques to make the \rst\, position uncertainty measurements even more realistic.
 This includes capturing how the position uncertainties are expected to change across the face of the detector (provided by \texttt{stpsf}), attempting to model chromatic point spread functions for wide filters, as well as generating realistic scenes to understand the impact of crowding.
 These realistic scenes could also be used to characterize how well an \rst\, image can be aligned to the \gaia\, reference frame as a function of the number and brightness of stars in that image.